Youth Athletic Facilities (YAF)

 Long-term Commitments for Funded Projects

-Land acquired with grant funds must be kept available forever for youth and community athletic facility purposes.
-Land or facilities improved with grant funds must be available for public youth or community athletic use for at least 20 years from final grant payment.
+Land acquired with these grants must be kept available forever for outdoor recreation purposes.
+Land or facilities renovated with these grants must be available for public youth or community athletic use for at least 20 years after RCO accepts the project as complete.